Aniket-pd/Spotlight-Search/DESIGN_SYSTEM.md

 - Apply these tokens when adding new components to avoid uneven paddings or corners.

 ### Elevation & blur
-- Global blur strength is captured in `--spotlight-backdrop-filter` (`saturate(160%) blur(28px)`).
+- Global blur strength is captured in `--spotlight-backdrop-filter` (`saturate(160%) blur(32px)`).
-- Elevated surfaces use `--spotlight-shadow-elevated` (`0 40px 80px rgba(18, 20, 26, 0.16)` light / `0 46px 90px rgba(0, 0, 0, 0.72)` dark).
+- Elevated surfaces use `--spotlight-shadow-elevated` (`0 32px 64px rgba(18, 22, 40, 0.22), 0 10px 24px rgba(18, 22, 40, 0.18)` light / `0 38px 88px rgba(0, 0, 0, 0.55), 0 16px 32px rgba(0, 0, 0, 0.4)` dark).
 - Floating menus use `--spotlight-shadow-floating`.
 - Inputs and buttons add accent-colored shadows on hover/focus to match HIG depth cues.

 ## Component guidelines

 ### Overlay shell
-- `.spotlight-overlay` fills the viewport with the overlay token only—use the 10% black scrim without blur to keep the page context legible.
+- `.spotlight-overlay` fills the viewport with the overlay token only—use the translucent indigo-black scrim without blur to keep the page context legible.
 - `.spotlight-shell` applies the glass gradient, `--spotlight-shadow-elevated`, and `--spotlight-radius-large`.
 - Keep shell width capped to `min(720px, 92vw)` to maintain comfortable reading widths.

 ### Input region
 - `.spotlight-input-container` uses `--spotlight-input-bg` and `--spotlight-input-border`.
-Focus states use `--spotlight-input-focus-ring` to bring in the emerald accent without harsh glows.
+Focus states use `--spotlight-input-focus-ring` to bring in the indigo accent without harsh glows.
 - The query field inherits `--spotlight-color-text-primary`; placeholder text uses `--spotlight-input-placeholder` for consistent contrast.
 - Ghost suggestions (`.spotlight-ghost`) pull from `--spotlight-color-text-tertiary` and should only toggle opacity.